So the billboards and TV adverts would have us believe…

-Now I fully realise that the above statement may brand me somewhat of a heretic and some kind of pervert in some people’s eyes, and in preparation for the contempt and outrage that my confession may cause, I have already changed my name by deed poll and have had my appearance considerably altered (I cleaned my teeth and underwear).
+Now I fully realise that the above statement may brand me somewhat of a heretic.
+And even some kind of pervert in some people’s eyes.
+And in preparation for the contempt and outrage that my confession may cause.
+I have already changed my name by deed poll.
+And have had my appearance considerably altered (I cleaned my teeth and underwear).

 It was to be just the same with the literary and arts sections.
 The more I would read, the more aware I would become about what I didn’t already know.
 I felt guilty about stuff I hadn’t read before and still don’t know now.

 After time, even the adverts began to worry me.